NCEAS/eml/docs/eml-semantic-annotations-primer.md

 These components are analogous to parts of a sentence: the **subject** and **object** can be thought of as nouns in the sentence and the **predicate** (object property or data property)is akin to a verb or relationship that connects the **subject** and **object**.
 The semantic triple expresses a statement about the associated resource, that is generally the **subject**.

+There are (perhaps unfortunately) several other ways that the components of an RDF statement are sometimes described.
+One popular "synonymy" for *subject-predicate-object* is *resource-property-value*, i.e. the subject is referred to as the *resource*, the predicate a *property*, and the object a *value*.
+This can be confusing, since the usual definition of a *resource* is any identifiable 'thing'  object, especially one assigned a URI, and by this definition, *resources* can and often do occur in all three components of a triple.
+But thinking of a triple as a *resource-property-value* does provide an indication of the directionality of the semantics of an RDF statement.

-The semantic annotations added to an EML document can be extracted and processed into a semantic web format, such as RDF/XML, such that the semantic statement(s), i.e. RDF triples, become interpretable by any machines that can process the W3C standard of RDF.
+Semantic annotations added to an EML document can be extracted and processed into a semantic web format, such as RDF/XML, such that the semantic statement(s), i.e. RDF triples, become interpretable by any machines that can process the W3C standard of RDF.
 Those RDF statements contribute to the Semantic Web.

 #### URIs
 Ideally, the components of the semantic triple should be globally